 Sometimes, you just need to be inspired.
 I never planned on working in the oilfield forever, but I made a bold move this week when I called my boss and turned in my two weeks notice.

 I’ve now worked in the oilfield for just shy of nine years.
 When I started my goals were slightly different then they are today, but not very different.
 Sustainable living for retirement.
+Sustainability is so important to me.
+I’m always looking at websites like trvst.world to learn more about what I can do to be sustainable and eco-friendly.
+We need to work harder at protecting the environment so I’m always looking at ways to improve.
 At the time I had a very different picture in my head of exactly what that would look like and how I would achieve it.
-Life has a funny way of messing up even the best laid plans, but as each door closes, another opens.
+Life has a funny way of messing up even the best-laid plans, but as each door closes, another opens.

 I was having trouble writing, and instead engaged in a long and interesting conversation at my favorite coffee shop, after which I received an envelope, with no knowledge of what was inside.
 I mentioned it to my brother and he recommended a book he recently finished, “Life’s Golden Ticket.”
 Now, if you haven’t read this book I highly recommend it, specially if you are at a low spot in your life.
 He told me to read the book, and I would know exactly what to do with the letter.
 We also had a talk about letting go of the anger that we carry around inside of us.
 I spent a good portion of the day trying to forgive everyone I could think of who I felt had wronged me.
 I felt like crap.
 I can’t really point out the emotion, but sometimes it’s hard setting those bricks down after carrying them for so long.
 A little ache tugged at my heart with each one, but I also felt more calm and at ease with myself.